 This is the story of a very brave girl, this is the story of Laura.
 We met her at the girls’ meet this past Sept, she was the fastest rider who won the Rayne Hustler in the contest we made during La Noche en Negro.
-Who would have thought that behind her, there was such an incredible and inspiring story:“After one intense month of heavy headaches, loss of equilibrium and inexplicable loss of sight, on March 30th of 2009, one day after my birthday I was diagnosed with a brain tumor.
+Who would have thought that behind her, there was such an incredible and inspiring story:

 The tumor was located in the encephalon and spinal medulla, the section of the brain that controls balance and sight between others.